 I believe, for the reasons listed below, that these offer the greatest benefit in terms of neuroprotection and influence of memory, cognition, focus and athletic performance.

 Hericium erinaceus, a.k.a.
 Lion’s Mane is a medicinal mushroom native to Asia, Europe and North America.
-It is definitely not a regular looking mushroom; it gets its name Lion’s Mane from its odd mane like appearance.
+It is an irregular looking mushroom, in fact it was named according to its unique Lion's mane like appearance.

 Looks aside, Lion's Mane is scientifically researched and proven to benefit your brain and neurons.
 This is because this irregular mushroom is enriched with bio-active compounds that activate Brain-derived neurotrophic factor (BDNF) pathways (7), and stimulates the synthesis of nerve growth factor (NGF) (8).

 Furthermore, Lion’s Mane exhibits a neuroprotective effect which can help protect against neurodegenerative diseases such as Parkinson's disease, Alzheimer's disease and even transient ischemic attack (TIA).

 Because of its influence on NGF, it may also help with memory and cognitive function.